Lukas-Les/wallpaper-swapper/README.md

 # wallpaper-swapper
-This app rotates wallpapers for your gnome-environment from the target directory
+This app rotates wallpapers for your gnome-desktop.
+Wallpapers should be put into $HOME/Pictures/Wallpapers/

+run install.sh